rrainey/DSKY-digital-indicator-replica/README.md

 * USB 2.0 Micro-B port
 * J-LINK-compatible SWD debugging interface (10-pin header)
-* Power: +3.3VDC via a 4-pin header (2.1A maximum (estimated; software limited))
+* Power: +3.3VDC via a 4-pin header (2.1A maximum (estimated; software limited to 0.5A))

 ## Printed Circuit Board Status and Assembly

 Summary below.
 You will find more detailed notes in the [./pcb folder](./pcb/PCB-NOTES.md).

-As of late February, 2021, I am preparing to test version V3 of the PCB.
-I hope this will be the version suitable for general use.
+As of late August 2021, V4 of the board passes functional testing except for a few PCB assembly issues.
+I expect all that remains to be done is some basic rework.
+I ordered my PCBs from [pcbgogo.com](https://www.pcbgogo.com/).
+I also ordered 0.1mm solder stencils at the same time.
 I ordered parts from Digi-Key; you will find Digi-Key part numbers as part of the KiCad component list in the schematic.
+As of August the LP5036 LED drivers are in short supply.

 I use a solder reflow oven in my shop.
-I plan to use a [two step process](https://www.instructables.com/Making-double-side-boards-in-reflow-oven/) to first reflow the back (LED) side using Sn63/Pb37 paste, then reflow the front side using a lower temperature solder paste (Bi57Sn42Ag1).
+With the V4 board I use a [two step process](https://www.instructables.com/Making-double-side-boards-in-reflow-oven/) to first reflow the back (LED) side using Sn63/Pb37 paste, then reflow the front side using a lower temperature solder paste (Bi57Sn42Ag1).

 ## Painting